amitkhatri/td/README.md

 # td
-A command-line todo list written in C++
+A command-line todo list written in C